 By Guest Blogger Allison Carter

-Summer is winding down, and if your kids are anything like mine, they are probably getting bored of the same “ideas for fun” that I have been throwing out to them.
+If your kids are anything like mine, they are probably getting bored of the same “ideas for fun” that I have been throwing out to them.
 I thought it would be a good time to share with you one of our favorite crafting activities: shaving cream “painting.”
 You will need to plan a bath immediately afterwards but at least it is clean and smells delicious!
 This has kept kids of all ages occupied for a long time.

 This is like a little piece of cloud in your kitchen.
 We love this activity and, again, it is so easy…even if sharing this means you can all giggle at my lady-pink Skintimates lotion.